aceeric/d2iq-poc/10-create-the-cluster.md

 ## Create the downstream cluster

-> TODO when the control plane is behind a load balancer add the load balancer DNS and and IP to the `--extra-sans` parameter
+> TODO when the **control plane** is behind a load balancer add the control plane load balancer DNS and and IP to the `--extra-sans` parameter

 Specify the internal IP of control plane VM 1 for the control plane end point: `$d2iq_cp1`.
 No override secret is specified.
 Note - the timeout below is notional for an extremely slow environment:
 ```